 Total rebate amount will not exceed the cost of the device(s), or $400 per property.
 Only the cost of the rain barrel is eligible for a rebate.
 The expense for labor, taxes, shipping, and incidental materials related to installation do not qualify, nor do homemade rain barrels.

 This pilot program is made possible through funding from the City of San Diego Transportation & Stormwater Department.
 The program is administered by the Public Utilities Department's Water Conservation Program.

-(Regional rebate program separate from City of San Diego's rebate program)
+(Separate from City of San Diego's rebate program)

 General Information About Rain Barrels

 Rain barrels are used to collect rainwater from hard surfaces such as rooftops.
 When you install a rain barrel at your home you are helping to maintain a healthy urban watershed by reducing the demand on the potable water system to irrigate your garden.
 By reducing the amount of wet-weather runoff that is collected and sent to the public storm water system it will also reduce the amount of water that goes untreated into our bays and estuaries.

 The amount of water that can be collected from a rooftop depends on several variables, including the dimensions of the rooftop, the collection capacity, and the amount and timing of the rain received.
 Be sure to do some calculations to determine how much rain barrel storage capacity you need.
 Remember, San Diego typically receives around 10 inches of rain annually.

 - 1,000 square feet of roof surface captures